-- commercial and donor supported, internet-based approaches to journalism and public commentary (e.g. iPolitics, National Observer, Canadaland, Blacklock's Re- - the revival of the partisan press (e.g. Blogging Tories, Rabble.ca, Rebel.ca) - a couple of non-profits and cooperatives (e.g. the Dominion), - a larger role for academic experts who are bringing their specialized knowledge into the public domain; and - citizen journalists.
+- commercial and donor supported, internet-based approaches to journalism and public commentary (e.g. iPolitics, National Observer, Canadaland, Blacklock's Reporter, the Tyee, Huffington Post, Buzzfeed, Vice, AllNovaScotia, Policy Options, etc.), - the revival of the partisan press (e.g. Blogging Tories, Rabble.ca, Rebel.ca) - a couple of non-profits and cooperatives (e.g. the Dominion), - a larger role for academic experts who are bringing their specialized knowledge into the public domain; and - citizen journalists.